Hawaii Greenhouse Gas Program

 Please click on the following links to learn more about related topics:

 - Work Plan for Greenhouse Gas Emissions Reductions: Report to the 25th Legislature, State of Hawaii

-- Greenhouse Gas Reporting Program (EPA’s annual GHG emissions inventory data)
+- Greenhouse Gas Reporting Program (EPA’s main webpage for GHG information)

-- Greenhouse Gas Reporting Program, For GHG Reporters (EPA’s reporting requirements for facilities)
+- Greenhouse Gas Reporting Program, For GHG Reporters (EPA’s reporting information for facilities)

 Other Hawaii State agencies have initiated a number of programs to reduce GHGs, including the following: